irebernardidev/Pop_Quiz_MP2/README.md

 ## Acknowledgements

-I would like to thank my tutor, Peter, and my mentor, Seun, for their invaluable help and guidance throughout the process.
+I want to express my deepest appreciation to my mentor, Seun, for her steadfast support and invaluable insights throughout this journey.
+I also thank the CI Slack community for their useful advice and suggestions, and to Peter for his tutoring.

 [Back to top](#top)